longway2go-ai/Delhi-NCR-Region-AQI-Forecasting-MASTERS/README.md

 - [ ] Add real-time forecasting pipeline using OpenAQ API
 - [ ] Deploy as a web dashboard with Streamlit
 - [ ] Incorporate meteorological forecast data (IMD) as exogenous inputs for SARIMAX
+- [ ] Explore ARDL-GARCH joint estimation for simultaneous mean and variance modelling
 - [ ] Explore Transformer-based architectures for long-horizon forecasting

 ---